bundle command group

 Destroy a bundle

-To delete jobs, pipelines, and artifacts that were previously deployed, run the bundle destroy command from the same directory as the bundle settings files.
-The following command deletes all previously-deployed jobs, pipelines, and artifacts that are defined in the bundle settings files:
+To delete jobs, pipelines, and artifacts that were previously deployed, run the bundle destroy command.
+The following command deletes all previously-deployed jobs, pipelines, and artifacts that are defined in the bundle configuration files:

 databricks bundle destroy